 Comparisons between the contract categories were made separately for each contract type.
 The basis of comparison was the buildup of objective fees as derived from the weighted profit guidelines and the actual negotiated fee.
 The objective fees were expressed as a percentage of the objective cost while the negotiated fee was expressed as a percentage of negotiated cost.
-We calculated simple averages across contract actions by b Data from 2008; totals exclude commercial, award fee, and hybrid contracts.
+We calculated simple averages across contract actions by category and fee type.
+For negotiated fees, we also calculated weighted averages; as larger contracts tended to have higher fee percentages, the weighted averages were higher than the simple averages.
+Figure 11 presents fee comparisons for FFP contracts.